Relacibo/hyprmcsr/README.md

 ## License

 - All project code is under the [MIT License](LICENSE).
-- Some components (like libglfw.so or waywall) have their own licenses—see the respective files.
+- Some components (like obs-vkcapture, InputRemapper) have their own licenses—see the respective files.

 ---